דלג לתוכן הראשי

 • Note: leaf vs. root and bark.
 All discussion of safety and benefit refers to the leaf.
 Extracts of the root and bark contain problematic compounds, including an alkaloid called spirochin, and should not be consumed.

-The Connection to Metabolic Health: The Mechanism
+Connection to Metabolic Health: The Mechanism

-Most of the research interest in moringa centers around metabolic health, i.e., blood sugar, blood lipids, and inflammation, so it is worth understanding the proposed mechanisms.
+Most research interest in moringa centers on metabolic health, i.e., blood sugar, blood lipids, and inflammation, so it is worth understanding the proposed mechanisms.
 The central idea is that the leaf's compounds combine antioxidant and anti-inflammatory activity with a possible effect on sugar and fat absorption, both of which are relevant to metabolic health.
 It is important to emphasize right now that most of these mechanisms have been demonstrated in test tubes and animals, not necessarily in humans.

 First mechanism, effect on blood sugar.
 In lab and animal studies, compounds from moringa have been linked to slowing carbohydrate absorption in the gut, improving glucose uptake into cells, and protecting pancreatic beta cells.
 In diabetic animals, the effect on blood sugar levels was sometimes significant.
 But what works in a mouse does not automatically translate to humans, and this is precisely where the gap between hype and reality begins.